Complexity classification of local Hamiltonian problems: Introduction

 In the case of \shamlf, the techniques used to prove $\qma$-hardness are then fairly standard (following previous work~\cite{kempe06,oliveira08,schuch09,biamonte08}).
-We use our access to arbitrary 1-local terms to create perturbative gadgets which allow us to produce arbitrary interactions from interactions of the form $\alpha XX + \beta YY + \gamma ZZ$.
+We use our access to arbitrary 1\nobreakdash-local terms to create perturbative gadgets which allow us to produce arbitrary interactions from interactions of the form $\alpha XX + \beta YY + \gamma ZZ$.
 In the case where $\mathcal{S}$ only contains interactions on 1 or 2 qubits, following this approach allows us to prove $\qma$-hardness even when all the 2-qubit interactions are equally weighted and are restricted to the edges of a 2d square lattice.
-We can also prove $\qma$-hardness for $k$-qubit interactions for $k>2$, which is based on using 1-local interactions to ``cut out'' components of the $k$-local interactions and produce 2-qubit interactions\footnote{It is not obvious how to achieve this without having access to 1-local interactions, which is one reason why we were unable to achieve a full classification result for \sham\ for $k>2$.}.
-One interesting special case is $\mathcal{S} =\{ZZ\}$, which as discussed above is $\nptime$-hard and in $\stoqma$, and hence unlikely to be $\qma$-complete.
+We can also prove $\qma$-hardness for $k$-qubit interactions for $k>2$, which is based on using 1\nobreakdash-local interactions to ``cut out'' components of the $k$\nobreakdash-local interactions and produce 2-qubit interactions\footnote{It is not obvious how to achieve this without having access to 1\nobreakdash-local interactions, which is one reason why we were unable to achieve a full classification result for \sham\ for $k>2$.}.
+The $\stoqma$-complete class of interactions is characterised by showing that {\sc $\{ZZ\}$-Hamiltonian with local terms} reduces to {\sc $\{ZZ,X\}$-Hamiltonian} and using Theorem \ref{thm:bh}.